Configuration

 | Redis Cluster / Sentinel / Streams | ✓ | ✓ | not yet |

-Task lifecycle, worker heartbeats, and beat schedule monitoring are all driven by Celery signals — they work with any broker Celery itself supports.
+Task lifecycle, worker heartbeats, and beat schedule monitoring are all driven by Celery signals, so they work with any broker Celery itself supports.
 Queue depth polling is the only piece that needs to talk to your broker directly.
 Today that means a standard Redis list-mode broker (redis:// or rediss://).

 If you're on an unsupported broker, queue depth charts will silently stay empty.
 Everything else still works.